microsoft/xlang/design_notes/XDN05 - xlang Binary Interface.md

 need for a stable contract across compilers.
 QueryInterface returns a 32-bit signed integer as an error code known.
 On Windows, this code is known as an [HRESULT](https://docs.microsoft.com/en-us/windows/desktop/com/error-handling-in-com).
-Generally with HRESULTs, non-negative integers indicate errors, positive integers and zero indicate success.
+Generally with HRESULTs, negative integers indicate errors, positive integers and zero indicate success.
 QueryInterface in particular should always return 0 on success.

 QueryInterface may return the following error codes: